kaarthis/Projects/prd/0005-aks-upgrade-guardrails.md

 Soak vs Gate (concise)
 - Rolling agent pools: Node Soak (inter-node delay) remains an upgrade engine setting and does not appear in the gate API; gates still run preflight/canary/post-upgrade on their timers.
 - Blue/Green: Nodepool Soak TTL bounds rollback.
-Gates can monitor longer, but after TTL, breaches result in abort even if action=rollback.
+Gates can monitor longer, but after TTL, any breach will abort even if action=rollback.
 - Control plane: Same gate schema; rollback unsupported.
 Canary may effectively be 0 (or a short stabilization window).

 ## Observability & Troubleshooting Experience